Professor Ronan Collins

 Anti-arrhythmics drugs are often used to maintain the normal rhythm once restored or regulate the rate so that the AF doesn’t go too fast causing symptoms.

 This often leads to better pump function and the patient feeling better.
 B-Blockers are one example of such drugs.
 Anticoagulants drugs prevent the major risk of AF, i.e. clot formation and stroke.
-These are perhaps the most important drugs in AF, are agents which.
+These are perhaps the most important drugs in AF.
 Older anti-coagulants such as warfarin, tended to produce variable levels of blood thinning at various times in individual patients requiring very regular monitoring.
 They had many interactions with diet and drugs and as such were not ideal for the population most in need of protection in AF, i.e. older people.
 “Newer anticoagulants are more reliable” says Professor Collins and are the drugs of choice recommended by the major professional bodies.

 “More crucially, the newer drugs are safer in terms of reducing the risk of bleeding to the brain.
 When it comes to prescribing anticoagulants, most clinicians follow guidelines from the European Society of Cardiology (ESC), which advises on the threshold of risk and agents of choice to prevent stroke In AF.
 ESC firmly recommends the use of newer agents, sometimes referred to as Non-Vitamin K Oral Anti Coagulants (NOACS).
 As clinicians, it is vital to explain to patients the range of AF treatment options and the risks of stroke and bleeding they present in a language patients can relate too”.